Dr Nicola Searle

 • BSFS in International Economics, Georgetown University (U.S.A.)
 2000

-Dr. Searle teaches on the MACCE degree, where she runs the Theories of Capital course and supervises students and dissertations throughout the year.
+Dr. Searle teaches on the MACCE degree, where she runs the Theories of Capital and Dissertation & Project modules and supervises students and dissertations throughout the year.

 Research interests

-As of 2023, Nicola is a Thomas Edison Innovation Policy Fellow at the Center for Intellectual Policy and Innovation Policy at George Mason University.
+As of 2023, Nicola is a Thomas Edison Innovation Policy Fellow at the Center for Intellectual Policy and Innovation Policy, George Mason University.
 Her project seeks to understand the value of trade secrets and their context in the innovation landscape.

 From 2017 - 2022, Dr. Searle held an EPSRC Digital Economy Fellowship (grant EP/P005039/1.)
 Her fellowship, entitled “Economic Espionage and Cybercrime: Evidence and Strategy,” looks at the increasing importance of trade secrets in the digital world, and the emerging threats of the theft of trade secrets and economic espionage through cybercrime.

-Dr. Searle was an economist at the IPO from 2013 to 2015, where she covered the economic analysis of trademarks, designs, 3D printing, and aspects of copyright.
+Dr. Searle's research incorporates insights developed over her career.
+She served as a government economist at the IPO from 2013 to 2015.
 Prior to her role at the IPO, Nicola was the lead Associate on the Moving Targets project at the School of Arts, Media & Computer Games at Abertay University from 2010-2012.
-Moving Targets, supported by the Scottish Funding Council, with Edinburgh College of Art and the Universities of Edinburgh and Abertay, focused on new models for digital media.
 Nicola also served as Academic Supervisor for two Knowledge Transfer Projects (KTP) with the Institute for Capitalising on Creativity (ICC, St Andrews) and Creative Scotland on the film industry and use of IP by Scottish creative businesses.
-Dr. Searle was a member of the IP blog, the IPKat, for five year.
-In 2010-2011, Nicola was an AHRC/ESRC placement fellow at the IPO where she designed and ran a research project on Changing Business Models in the Creative Industries.
+Dr. Searle was a member of the prominent IP blog, the IPKat, for five years.
+Her work also reflects knowledge developed from running a social photography business and four years working for Goldman Sachs.

 Publications and research outputs